openedx/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

 For more information about each view, see :ref:`Staff View`, :ref:`Student View`, or :ref:`Specific Student View`.
-For more information about viewing cohort- specific course content, see :ref:`Viewing Cohort Specific Courseware`.
+For more information about viewing cohort-specific course content, see :ref:`Viewing Cohort Specific Courseware`.

 .. _Preview Unpublished Content: